 Minimum riding ability

 You need to be an experienced rider who is used to riding across varied terrain for several hours.
-There are some long riding days and the pace can be fast at times.
-There are some areas of difficult terrain.
+There are some long riding days and the terrain can be very demanding.
+You must be physically fit and have an adventurous mindset.

 Rider weight limit: 100 kg/220 lbs/15,7 stones.
 Riders weighing more than 90 kg should contact us before booking.